masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 When [Diego](https://github.com/cloudfoundry/diego-release) calls Garden, it sets that equal to the [`ActualLRP` `InstanceGuid`](https://godoc.org/code.cloudfoundry.org/bbs/models#ActualLRPInstanceKey).
 In this way, a 3rd-party system can relate data from CNI with data in the [Diego BBS](https://github.com/cloudfoundry/bbs/tree/master/doc).
 ### From Policy Server Internal

+For an overview, read [these docs](API.md).

+3rd party integrators should expect this component will be present in a standard CF deploy.

 3rd party CNI plugins are expected to implement the features necessary to allow application containers to access on another.
 The policies that are created by cf users are retrieved from the Internal Policy Server.
 Clients to this api will need to poll this api to ensure the changes to the policies are honored.

 If you are replacing the built-in "VXLAN Policy Agent" with your own Policy Enforcement implementation, you can use the Policy Server's internal API to retrieve policy information.